HL7/FHIRPath/input/pages/index.md

 The use of backticks allows identifiers to contains spaces, commas, and other characters that would not be allowed within simple identifiers.
 This allows identifiers to be more descriptive, and also enables expressions to reference models that have property or type names that are not valid simple identifiers.

-FHIRPath <<string,escape sequences>> for strings also work for delimited identifiers.
+FHIRPath [escape sequences](#string) for strings also work for delimited identifiers.

 When resolving an identifier that is also the root of a FHIRPath expression, it is resolved as a type name first, and if it resolves to a type, it must resolve to the type of the context (or a supertype).
 Otherwise, it is resolved as a path on the context.
 If the identifier cannot be resolved, the evaluation will end and signal an error to the calling environment.